“We all play our part to achieve excellence in everything” – PE and sport are key in achieving this.

 Our children are also encouraged to appreciate the importance of a healthy lifestyle and be aware of the factors that affect our health and fitness.
 This helps us to sustain the impact of the funding over a period of time as does the upskilling of school staff.

 A whole school run has been introduced two times a week, the length that each child can run has increased significantly as their stamina and technique has improved.

 Based on our successful use of the funding last year, the funding continues to be used to support the employment of a Specialist Sports provider for the school.
 In addition to providing top quality PE teaching, the lessons up-skill the school staff to ensure that the quality provision is sustainable.
 In addition, the funding is used to provide swimming provision to children in Year 3, 4 and 5 to ensure that more children achieve the 25 metre requirement at the end of Year 6 and, as Kelling is a coastal school, to ensure that children are able to swim and be confident in the water.
 The funding is also used to improve provision of sports equipment and apparatus, and play equipment to encourage pupils to be more active at break times.
 The funding provides an afterschool multi-sport club and a football club and helps with the costs of the school taking part in cluster sport events.
-This year we aim to also use the funding to provide quality dance provision across the school, and also to introduce Forest School provision.

 The impact of this funding includes: